- Python Basics

-- Now whether the left ternary operator statement gets evaluated or the right one gets evaluated, is totally depends on the boolean result of the expression a > b
+- Now, whether the left ternary operator statement gets evaluated or the right one gets evaluated, is totally dependent on the boolean result of the expression "a > b."

-- That is, if it evaluates to be true, then the left one gets evaluated
+- That is, if it evaluates to true, then the left one gets evaluated.

-- Since with sample run provided above, the expression a > b or 10 > 30 evaluates to be False
+- Since with the sample run provided above, the expression a > b or 10 > 30 evaluates to false.

 - In this statement again, if the expression

-b > cevaluates to be true, therefore b will be the final result of whole statement
+b > cevaluates to true, therefore b will be the final result of whole statement.

-- Otherwise c will be the final result of whole statement
+- Otherwise, c will be the final result of the whole statement.

-- Therefore b will be the final result of whole statement
+- Therefore, b will be the final result of the whole statement.

-- And b's value, that is 30 gets initialized to variable named largest
+- And b's value, which is 30, gets initialized to the variable named largest.

-Note - Just remember one thing, True for left, False for right.
-That is, if the expression evaluates to be True, then left one gets evaluated, otherwise right one gets evaluated.
+Note: Just remember one thing: true for left, false for right.
+That is, if the expression evaluates to true, then the left one gets evaluated, otherwise the right one gets evaluated.

 « Previous Tutorial Next Tutorial »